 Each month, NBA conducts a free, 15-minute webinar focusing on one aspect of the Braille Formats code.
-Attendance for our Formats Friday webinar is free and open to all.
-Recordings of these webinars, as well as each of our webinars, is accessible to current NBA members.
+Attendance at our Formats Friday webinars are free and open to all.
+Recordings from Formats Friday webinars, as well as each of our webinars, is accessible to current NBA members.

 We have released the newest Braille Formats Study Guide in both print and ebook editions.
 Both editions are available in our online store for $50.00.
 For more information and to purchase, visit the product link here.